ieabbas/SteamStats/README.md

 v0.1
 - Tool prints total games owned to console
 - Tool prints name of game and playtime converted into hours

+v0.2
+- Tool outputs total games name where user has above 0 seconds of playtime in game to local CSV file
+- Tool outputs total game playtime where where user has above 0 seconds of playtime to local CSV file